A person writes in a planner while referring to their phone.

 Why is it important to know when your credit issuer reports your information?

 The amount you owe on your credit card increases your overall debt.
-And your credit scores can decrease due to a high credit utilization ratio—determined by dividing the total credit you’re using by your total available credit across all your revolving credit accounts (accounts you borrow from, repay, and borrow from again).
-If your issuer reports your credit card balance before you make your monthly payment, it may increase your credit utilization enough to lower your credit score.
+And your credit scores can decrease due to a high credit utilization ratio.
+This ratio is the percentage of available credit you’re using—determined by dividing your total credit debt by your total credit limits across all your revolving credit accounts.
+Revolving credit includes the accounts you borrow from, repay, and borrow from again.

 Did you know?